 2. To avoid frothing of tissue while homogenizing, I would recommend using Reagent DX from Qiagen.

-3. If the kit contains in-column DNase treatment, then you should use it –
+3. If the kit contains in-column DNase treatment, then you should use it – it saves time.

 4. RNA elution could be done in either DEPC water or TE buffer, and can be stored at -80°C. If possible, RNA should be aliquoted and stored to avoid repeated freeze-thaw.